cool-aleuser01/meteor-module/README.md

 Define the module 'moduleName' to be the passed function.
 If `autorun` is truthy, the module will be executed when the event loop is idle.
 If `autorun` is not passed, it will default to `true`.
 The return value of the module will be returned when the module is used with `module('moduleName')`.

 ### `module(function() {})`
 Define an anonymous module to be the passed function.
 It will be executed when the event loop is idle.
-This is equivalent to running `setTimeout(0, function() {});`
+This is currently identical to running `Meteor.defer(function() {});`

 ## Word of Warning
 Meteor-Module will not make any effort to prevent cyclic dependencies.
 Code like the following will hang.